dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Microsoft.AspNetCore.App package

-ASP.NET Core 2.1 introduces a new `Microsoft.AspNetCore.App` meta-package. `Microsoft.AspNetCore.App` from `Microsoft.AspNetCore.All` in that it reduces the number of dependencies of packages not owned or supported by the ASP.NET or .NET teams to just those deemed necessary to ensure the major framework features function.
+ASP.NET Core 2.1 introduces a new `Microsoft.AspNetCore.App` meta-package. `Microsoft.AspNetCore.App` from `Microsoft.AspNetCore.All` in that it reduces the number of dependencies of packages not owned or supported by the ASP.NET or .NET teams.
 For more information, see [Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1](xref:fundamentals/metapackage-app).

 The `existing Microsoft.AspNetCore.All` meta-package will continue to be made available throughout the 2.x lifecycle.
 For more information, see [this announcement](https://github.com/aspnet/Announcements/issues/287).